MiniFate/MiniFate/chapters/02-game-creation.md

 larger Setting.
 Just as with your overall setting, each scene will have one or more Aspects that describes it.

-The GM will generally create these Aspects as they are describing the scene to the players.
-Some examples: \aspect{An Alien Bar Where The Authorities Dare Not Tread}, \aspect{The Mob's Docks At Midnight}, or \aspect{An Ancient Fortification Surrounded by Orcs}.
+The GM will generally create these Aspects as they describe the scene to the players.
+Some examples: \aspect{Alien Bar Where The Authorities Dare Not Tread}, \aspect{Mob's Docks At Midnight}, or \aspect{Ancient Fortification Surrounded by Orcs}.

 Just as with Setting Aspects, Scene Aspects should be changed or updated as